Good Eye Care Habits & Hygiene

 It’s also important to be on the look-out for any changes in your vision.
 If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Leon Kubicki.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
-Excel Eyecare Professionals offers comprehensive eye exams in Buffalo Grove, Illinois, and will be happy to answer any questions you may have about ways to maintain healthy vision.
+Eyecare of Palatine offers comprehensive eye exams in Buffalo Grove, Illinois, and will be happy to answer any questions you may have about ways to maintain healthy vision.